silvae86/feup-bdad-corrector/README.md

 First, install [Docker](https://docs.docker.com/get-docker/).

 By default, the script will run in the current folder where you execute the commands below.
 It also includes a batch mode for professors to run the script on all subdirectories of the current directory.
 The code executed is the same, it just iterates over all subdirs if the `-b` parameter is specified.
+If the batch mode is specified, operations are executed in parallel to take advantage of a multicore processor, if you have one.

 It mounts the current folder in the Docker container, more specifically at the `/bdad` location; this way, it has access to all files placed in the current directory (sql scripts...).
 Then it runs the script, placing outputs also in the current folder.